nishaaannnt/segwise-task/readme.md

 # Segwise.ai Backend Task

 ## Overview
 This project is a backend service for managing and retrieving application reviews.
 It provides REST APIs for fetching, filtering, and classifying app reviews based on specified dates and categories.
-The solution is built to be scalable, flexible, and easy to set up locally, with deployment instructions and costs provided.

 ## Tech Stack
-- **Node.js**: Backend runtime environment.
-- **Express**: Node.js framework for building REST APIs.
-- **MongoDB**: Database used to store reviews data.
+- **Express**: wanted to try with golang, but due to time constraint went with something i am experienced in.
+- **MongoDB**: as not explicitly mentioned went with mongodb.
+- **Ollama**: went with phi3:mini - wanted to train it for better results, but had to create dataset so avoided it for now.
-- **Docker**: For containerized local development and deployment.
+- **Docker**: Containerized both backend (along with phi3:mini model) and frontend.
-- **Vercel** or **AWS**: Cloud provider for deployment (change based on your actual deployment).
-- **React**: Frontend built using Vite and React to allow users to interact with reviews and summaries.
+- **Vercel**: hosted both the backend and frontend.
+- **React + Tailwind**: for ui.

 ## Libraries Used
-### Backend Libraries
-- **Mongoose**: MongoDB object modeling for Node.js.
-- **axios**: Promise-based HTTP client for API requests.
+- **axios**: HTTP requests for API data fetching.
-- **express-async-handler**: Simplifies error handling in Express routes.
+- **bcryptjs**: Password hashing for secure storage.
-- **cors**: Middleware to enable Cross-Origin Resource Sharing.
+- **cors**: Cross-Origin Resource Sharing configuration middleware.
+- **cron**: Schedule tasks at specified intervals.
 - **dotenv**: Loads environment variables from `.env` file.

-### Frontend Libraries
-- **React Query**: For data fetching and caching.
-- **React Router**: To handle navigation between pages.
-- **Tailwind CSS**: Utility-first CSS framework for styling.
-- **Date-fns**: For easy date manipulation and formatting.
+- **express**: Fast, minimal web server framework.
+- **express-winston**: Logging middleware for Express applications.
+- **google-play-scraper**: Fetch app data from Google Play Store.
+- **jsonwebtoken**: Token-based authentication and verification.
+- **mongoose**: MongoDB object modeling and schema management.
+- **nodemon**: Automatically restarts server on file changes.
+- **ollama**: Interface for Ollama AI API services.
+- **winston**: Logging library for managing log files.

 ## Features Implemented
-1. **User Authentication**:
-   - Simple login and registration feature with `auth` key stored in `localStorage`.

-2. **Reviews Management**:
-   - Fetch all reviews of a given day or week.
-   - Filter reviews based on date and category.
-   - View summarized reviews for a date or week.

-3. **Classification API Integration**:
-   - Classifies reviews into categories (e.g., Complaints, Praises, Bugs, etc.) using an AI model.

-4. **Frontend Pages**:
+1. Scrape on rolling basis (everyday at 1am)
+2. Categorize reviews - using Small language models (phi3:mini)
+3. Summary of Days - when api is called, it makes ai summarize the days review
+4. Trends/ Statistics of the days - used aggregation
-   - **Login/Register**: Simple login and registration pages.
+5. Authentication - Register/ login and middleware to verify bearer tokens
-   - **Reviews Page**: View and filter reviews with a date picker and category dropdown.
+6. Deployed the backend and frontend
+7. Good code quality - segregated functions where necessary, and commented important parts

 ## Sample API Request/Response